 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, High Shoals has relatively fewer families with younger children, and/or college students.
 Combined, this makes High Shoals a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, High Shoals doesn't have a public transportation system that people use for their commute.
+High Shoals is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 High Shoals is a somewhat ethnically-diverse city.
 The people who call High Shoals home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of High Shoals residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in High Shoals include Irish, English, German, Scots-Irish, and Swedish.